AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 5. Configure on the Aviatrix Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Login to the Aviatrix Controller, go to Firewall Network -> Vendor Integration.
-Configure the following parameters.
+Configure the following parameters and click Save.

 ==========================================      ==========
 **Setting**                                     **Value**